Stamps on Music

 at APS Stampshow 2008, Hartford, CT.

-immediate past-President of The Royal Philatelic Society of New Zealand,
+a past-President of The Royal Philatelic Society of New Zealand,

 and also a member of these other societies: